Configuration and Settings¶

 [ level, parameters, [(index,value), (index,value), ...] ]

-is the energy level, the parameters
+where the level is the energy level, the parameters is a 5-tuple

-of the usual form (q,p,Q,P,S)
+of the usual form (q,p,Q,P,S) containing the wave-packet’s parameter.
+The

-third part is a list containing one or several (index,value)
+third part is a list containing one or several (index,value) pairs

-which hold the value of the coefficient with index .
-We know
+of the coefficient with index

 that this is all the data necessary for constructing a wave-packet that lives on